-- 1. Bring the ATV to a stop by applying the brakes. - 2.
-Stop the engine. - 3.
-With the brake pedal applied, shift the drive select lever to the park position.
+- 1. Bring the ATV to a stop by applying the brakes in the forward position. - 2.
+Stop the engine.

+3. With the rear brake lever and pedal applied, apply the parking brake, and then slowly release the brake pedal.

 Accessories and loading